Evaluating The Explainability of State-of-the-Art Deep Learning-based Network Intrusion Detection Systems: Background

 \textbf{Overview of LIME}: Ribeiro et al. \cite{lime} introduced LIME, one of the first black-box methods for explaining neural networks that is further extended by SHAP \cite{shap}.
 Both works are motivated by the need to allow users to be able to trust ML models as well as their predictions.
 LIME is designed to explain the predictions of any classifier or regressor in a faithful way, by approximating it locally with an interpretable model.
-The main characteristics of LIME are: \begin{itemize} \item Interpretable, i.e., it provides qualitative understanding of the relation between the input variables and the response. \item Locally faithful, i.e., it corresponds to how the model behaves in the vicinity of the instance being predicted. \item Model-agnostic, i.e., it treats the original ML model as a black box. \end{itemize}

 LIME aims at approximating the decision function, $f$ of the model being explained by solving the following optimization problem:

 where $\mathcal{L}(f, g, \pi_x)$ is the fidelity function which is a measure of how unfaithful the interpretable model $g$ is in approximating $f$ in the locality defined by $\pi_x$, while $\pi_x(z)$ is the proximity measure between an instance $z$ to $x$, so as to define the locality around $x$ and $x$ is the input to $f$.